 I have an incredibly fun social life because my friends come by our locations, but I’m always trying to make sure I’m not shorting my boys when it comes to spending time off with them.
 It was easier when they were babies, but now they’re people!
 People who notice things.

 Around 4, I deal with entertainment scheduling for the beer garden.
 That means negotiating with our great partner who runs Major League Bocce.
 I also talk with bands because we have music every Friday and Saturday.
 I have a children’s singer on Sunday.
 I just had to break his heart and say no more 'Wheels on the Bus'.
 But when he does Octopus’s Garden, hey, that’s great.

-I also like to spend time around the end of the day getting to know our staff.
-It’s about 60 people now, and it’s important to me to know what they do for a day job, what they’re aspiring to do, who they are.
+Dinner at the brewery or at American Fresh Brewhouse.
+I like to spend time around the end of the day getting to know our staff.
+It’s about 80people now, and it’s important to me to know what they do for a day job, what they’re aspiring to do, who they are.
 I love asking people what they want to be when they “grow up”, even if they’re technically already full-grown adults.

 I like to make sure one load of laundry goes in the washer before I go to bed.
+This was my Mother’s trick.
 It’s the only way it happens, but I get one load a day done seven days a week, no matter how tired I am.
 It’s my own rule.
-Even if I come home tipsy in an Uber, we do it.
+Even if I come home tipsy in an Uber, i try to do it.
+I’ll have one beer now, but not more than two.
 Hangovers are hard at 44, I just can’t drink that much beer anymore.

 —As told to and written by Oset Babur for The Thirty-One Percent